Bute House: Front door and vestibule

-Bute House is unusual for an Edinburgh New Town house, in that it has a central front door.
-The main entrance door for most New Town houses would more normally be placed on the same side as the staircase.
+Bute House is unusual for an Edinburgh New Town house because it has a central front door.
+The main entrance door for most New Townhouses would more normally be placed on the same side as the staircase.
 However, the central door of Bute House was a necessary function of Adam's palace front.

 The wide, four-panelled entrance door is made of polished black oak.
 Between the top sets of panels are the brass Roman numerals "VI".
-Below the numerals, between the bottom sets of panels, there is a brass letter box on the left-hand side of the door, and a brass door knocker on the right-hand side.
+Below the numerals, between the bottom sets of panels, there is a brass letter box on the left-hand side of the door and a brass door knocker on the right-hand side.
 The door is framed by small side windows and adorned with a semicircular fanlight window.
 A black ironwork fence runs along the front of the house and up each side of the flight of six steps leading up to the entrance door.
 The fence rises on either side of the front step to support iron gas lamps.

 As the vestibule does not open directly into the stairwell, Balfour Paul sought to ensure that it would not appear dark and forbidding by deciding to greet the visitor with a welcoming central chimneypiece in white marble facing the front door.
 The plan of the vestibule is T-shaped, with archways leading through from the right-hand and left-hand sides of the fireplace.
-The vestibule features a rosetted ceiling, highly decorative plasterwork in the Adam Revival style, and a floor of polished flagstones in octagons and black squares.
+The vestibule features a rosette ceiling, highly decorative plasterwork in the Adam Revival style, and a floor of polished flagstones in octagons and black squares.

 Drawing room

 The room features original elaborate ceiling plasterwork, with the frieze repeating the same festoons found in the ceiling decoration.
 In 1923, Lord Bute and Balfour Paul complemented this ceiling by introducing new doorcases in the same Adam style, together with an inlaid chimneypiece with a central tablet depicting Venus and Cupid and vases carried by dolphins.
-The new single-leafed doors replaced 19th-century double doors, which connected this large drawing room at the front of Bute House, to the back drawing room that is now the cabinet room.
+The new single-leafed doors replaced 19th-century double doors, which connected this large drawing room at the front of Bute House, to the back drawing-room that is now the cabinet room.
 The fine gilded rococo mirror is attributed to the London cabinet-maker John Mackie.
 The 18th-century mirror was originally made for the drawing room of Duff House in Banffshire.

+The drawing room in Bute House is commonly used by the First Minister to meet heads of foreign governments, other official guests and dignitaries, and is also used on occasions by the First Minister to hold media press conferences.